 As we advance our DM199 product candidate through clinical trials, or develop any future product candidates, we expect to increase our product development, scientific, clinical, regulatory and compliance and administrative headcount to manage these programs.
-In furtherance of these efforts, we hired a Chief Medical Officer, Chief Commercial Officer and Senior Vice President of Clinical Development Operations during 2022.
+In furtherance of these efforts, we recently hired a new Chief Medical Officer and hired a Chief Business Officer during 2023.
 In addition, to continue to meet our obligations as a U.S. public reporting company, we will likely need to increase our general and administrative capabilities.
 Our management, personnel and systems currently in place may not be adequate to support this future growth.
 Our need to effectively manage our operations, growth and various projects requires that we:

-- successfully attract and recruit new employees with the expertise and experience we will require; - manage our clinical programs effectively, which have been and will continue to be conducted at numerous clinical sites; - · develop a marketing, distribution and sales infrastructure if we seek to market our products directly; and - continue to improve our operational, manufacturing, quality assurance, financial and management controls, reporting systems and procedures.
+- successfully attract and recruit new employees with the expertise and experience we will require; - manage our clinical programs effectively, which have been and will continue to be conducted at numerous clinical sites; - develop a marketing, distribution and sales infrastructure if we seek to market our products directly; and - continue to improve our operational, manufacturing, quality assurance, financial and management controls, reporting systems and procedures.